Core Idea

 Cohesion measures how well the elements within a module belong together.
 High cohesion means module elements are strongly related and work toward a unified purpose; low cohesion indicates loosely related or unrelated elements grouped arbitrarily.

-- Asks a deceptively simple question: “Do these things actually belong together?”
+The concept emerged from structured programming research and asks a deceptively simple question: “Do these things actually belong together?”

-Levels of Cohesion (strongest to weakest): Computer scientists have identified different levels of cohesion:
+Levels of Cohesion (strongest to weakest)

 - Functional cohesion — The ideal; all elements contribute to a single, well-defined task